theobald-software/helpcenter.theobald-software.github.io/includes/access-restrictions/install-x509-certificate.md

 When activating TLS, the *Subject Alternative Name* is used as the new hostname.
 2. The certificate common name (CN) attribute contains the DNS name of the server.
 To display the Common Name (CN) of the certificate, double-click the certificate in the Cetrificate Manager and navigate to the *Details* tab.
-3. Import the certificate to the [Windows Certificate Store](https://technet.microsoft.com/en-us/ms788967(v=vs.91)) of the machine, that runs the {{ serviceName }} Windows service using the Microsoft Management Console (mmc).
+3. Import the certificate to the [Windows Certificate Store](https://technet.microsoft.com/en-us/ms788967(v=vs.91)) of the machine, that runs the {{ serviceName }} Windows service using the Microsoft Management Console (mmc.exe).
 The depicted example uses the server name "TODD":<br>
 ![X509-MMC](/{{ product }}/assets/images/documentation/access-restriction/X509-MMC.png){:class="img-responsive"}
-4. After importing the X.509 certificate, manage its private keys to add a permission entry for the Windows user.
+4. After importing the X.509 certificate, right-click the certificate to access the **Manage private keys** menu and add a permission entry for the Windows user that runs the {{ serviceName }} Windows service.
 5. Click **[Pick Certificate]** and select the X.509 certificate from the list of available certificates.
 6. Enter "NT Service\{{ serviceName }} Service" within the object picker menu, click **[Check Names]** and apply the changes.<br>
 ![certificate](/{{ product }}/assets/images/documentation/access-restriction/x509-certificate-permission.png){:class="img-responsive"}